UsAndRufus/nineman/README.md

 ## Pull requests
 Very much welcome, but be aware this is my first Rust project and is all done fairly hastily so I can write the bot.

+## crates.io
+I plan to add this to ()[crates.io] at some point, but should probably add tests.
+Also I am too busy with the bot to work out the procedure to publish to the repository!